Home Insurance Companies In Canada

 Can Home Insurance Companies Deny Coverage

 It is possible for insurance companies to deny coverage based on various grounds.
-Most common reasons for insurance companies to deny coverage are as follows:
+The most common reasons for insurance companies to deny coverage are as follows:

 - Poor claims history